rootstrap/blog/content/django-vs-flask.md

 ## Approach
 Django opts for an all batteries included approach.
-This means that we have everything we need to build our project included into the framework from a powerful ORM to an authentication system or a templating engine.
+This means that we have everything we need to build our project included into the framework. from a powerful ORM to an authentication system or a templating engine.
 Django takes care of it all without the need to learn any extra libraries.